Press and PR

 Producing clothing of the highest quality which is both chic and unique is evidently important to Rachel, who hopes that the range’s individuality and ethical production will make it a popular brand with socially conscious shoppers in Ireland and beyond.

-For more information about any La Mandarine products as well as for high resolution product images or garment samples please get in touch.
+For more information about any La Mandarine products as well as for high resolution product images or the loan of garment samples please get in touch.

 Call Rachel Kelly on 0044 7767 443391 or Email: email@example.com